Score8.5

 About this signal

-tsouth89/conduit is tracked by RepoRadar as a local mcp gateway that lazy-coll in the MIT local MCP gateway that sits between every AI section.
-It was first seen on 2026-06-25 and last updated on 2026-06-25.
+tsouth89/conduit is tracked by RepoRadar as an MCP server in the Radar section.
+First seen 2026-06-25; the source record was last checked on 2026-06-25.
 The current verdict is 'try now' with a Gold tier and easy setup difficulty. tsouth89/conduit leads on workflow potential (10.0) and practical usefulness (9.0); its lowest signal is momentum (7.0), so factor that in before investing setup time.
-This page summarizes the evidence RepoRadar has captured from captured source metadata.
-The score, tier, risk label, and verdict on this page are never influenced by sponsorship, ads, or tips — they reflect only the usefulness, popularity, novelty, momentum, maturity, and evidence signals described in the RepoRadar methodology.
+This page summarizes the public evidence on the linked source page and states where additional review is still needed.

 How this item is evaluated